DylandeBruijn/DylandeBruijn/README.md

 - 👋 Hi, I’m @DylandeBruijn
-- 👀 I’m interested in HTML, CSS, Javascript and React
+- 👀 Interested in front-end web development
-- 🌱 I’m currently learning HTML, CSS, Javascript and React
+- 🌱 Currently learning Vue.js, Nuxt.js, Three.js, Typescript, and Tailwind CSS
+- 🎓 Experience with HTML, CSS, Javascript, Angular.js, React.js, Vue.js, Nuxt.js, Three.js, SCSS, Styled Components, Git and Tailwind CSS
-- 💞️ I’m looking to collaborate on Front-End Projects
+- 💞️ Looking to collaborate on front-end projects
+- 🤓 Always interested in learning something new
+- 🌊 Looking for a new front-end job in the UK, Isle of Wight or Southampton.
 - 📫 You can reach me by sending a message on Github!

 <!---